Khovanov homotopy type, periodic links and localizations: Introduction

 \end{theorem}

 \begin{theorem} For any $p$-periodic link $L_{p} \subset S^{3}$ and any $q \in \Z$ we have

 \end{theorem}

-Another corollary of our construction is Theorem~\ref{thm:khovanov-homology-quotient_link}, which gives a functorial way to determine the annular Khovanov homology of the quotient link from the equivariant (annular) Khovanov homology of a periodic link.
+Lipshitz and Sarkar~\cite{LS_refinement} showed that the action of stable cohomology operations on the Khovanov homology might lead to substantially stronger link invariants.
+Similarly, in our case, stable cohomology operations can be used to strengthen Theorem~\ref{cor:smith-inequality-annular-kh} and Theorem~\ref{cor:smith-inequality-kh}.
+As a corollary of our construction, we obtain Theorem~\ref{thm:khovanov-homology-quotient_link}, which gives a functorial way to determine the annular Khovanov homology of the quotient link from the equivariant (annular) Khovanov homology of a periodic link.
 To be more precise, we show in Theorem~\ref{thm:borel} that equivariant (annular) Khovanov homology is isomorphic to the Borel equivariant cohomology of \(\mathcal{X}_{\kh}\) (respectively \(\mathcal{X}_{\akh}\)).
 Careful analysis of the action of the Steenrod algebra on appropriately localized Borel cohomology, see~\cite{dwyer-wilkerson}, recovers the cohomology of the fixed point set \(\mathcal{X}_{\kh}^{\Z_{p}}\) (\(\mathcal{X}_{\akh}^{\Z_{p}}\), respectively).
-From Theorem~\ref{thm:geom_local} we know that \(\mathcal{X}_{\kh}^{\Z_{p}}\) (and \(\mathcal{X}_{\akh}^{\Z_{p}}\)) are determined by \(\mathcal{X}_{\kh}\) (and \(\mathcal{X}_{\akh}\)) of the corresponding quotient link.
+Finally, by Theorem~\ref{thm:geom_local} we know that \(\mathcal{X}_{\kh}^{\Z_{p}}\) (and \(\mathcal{X}_{\akh}^{\Z_{p}}\)) are determined by \(\mathcal{X}_{\kh}\) (and \(\mathcal{X}_{\akh}\)) of the corresponding quotient link.
+This gives a passage from the Khovanov homology of a $p$-periodic link to the Khovanov homology of the quotient (with coefficients in $\Z_p$).
 For details we refer to Section~\ref{sub:localization}.

-As corollary of Theorem~\ref{thm:main-theorem} we get that, for a periodic link, all stable cohomology operations commute with the action of the respective cyclic group. \begin{theorem} Let $\Sq^i\colon \kh^{\ast,\ast}(L;\F_2)\to \kh^{\ast+i,\ast}(L;\F_2)$ be the Steenrod operation on Khovanov homology as constructed in~\cite{LS_Steenrod}.
-If $L$ is $p^n$-periodic, $p>2$, then $\Sq^i$ preserves the $\F_2[\Z_{p^n}]$ module structure of $\kh^{\ast,\ast}(L;\F_2)$.
-In particular, the Steenrod squares preserve the decomposition of $\kh^{\ast,\ast}(L;\F_2)$ into irreducible representations of $\F_2[\Z_{p^n}]$. \end{theorem} Theorem~\ref{thm:main2} gives more insight into the structure of the classical $\F_2$ Khovanov homology of periodic knots, including torus knots.
-This insight leads to a refinement of the periodicity criterion of~\cite{BP}.
-As the criterion is rather technical, we defer the statement to Subsection~\ref{sub:periodic}.
+Furthermore, a careful study of stable cohomology operations leads to a refinement of the periodicity criterion of~\cite{BP}, for which we refer the reader to a separate paper~\cite{Pol_Sil}.